elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 }));
 ```

 You most likely use the `Info`, `Warn`, and similar helper methods to store log messages.
-In this case you can set the correlation ID on the `ThreadContext`:
+In this case, you can set the correlation ID on the `ThreadContext`:

 ```csharp
 ThreadContext.Properties["correlationid"] = "42";